-NEXTGEN APPROACHES:

-In 2013, the FAA implemented a NextGen satellite-based precision procedure that makes the landing path to JAC safer and shorter, while avoiding noise sensitive areas of GTNP.
+NEXTGEN APPROACHES: In 2013, FAA implemented a NextGen satellite-based precision procedure that makes the landing path to JAC safer and shorter, while avoiding most noise sensitive areas of the Park.

-Due to the success of these extensive noise reduction initiatives, JAC has never exceeded the cumulative metrics even as enplaned passengers have increased over time, the noise contour size has generally decreased.
+Due to the success of these extensive noise reduction initiatives, JAC has never exceeded the cumulative metrics and as enplaned passengers have gone up over time, the noise contour size has generally gone down.
 The Airport remains committed to continuous improvement supporting future efforts such as the Fly Quiet voluntary reporting and tracking program.